vmkdaily/vFlux-Stats-Kit/README.md

 ## Create the summary database
 Let's add the summary database to InfluxDB.
 We will again use `Invoke-FluxCLI`, which is just a wrapper for the `influx` binary.
-The nature of `influx` commands are to only respond if something went wrong.
+The nature of `influx` commands is to respond only if something failed.
 In the below, no response is good.

     PS /home/mike> Invoke-FluxCLI -ScriptText 'CREATE DATABASE summary' PS /home/mike>